Islam's holiest sites emptied by coronavirus crisis as Ramadan begins

 In Algeria, authorities shortened a night curfew and lifted a full lockdown in a province near the capital Algiers to accommodate Ramadan worship.

-Bangladesh has ordered mosques to restrict Ramadan evening prayers to 12 people and banned iftar gatherings, while Sri Lanka has closed mosques to the public.
+The Nigerien capital Niamey was calm but police and military remained out in force following violent protests against a curfew and closing of mosques.

-“All I can say is it is another test by Allah,” said Nur Alam, 65, a refugee in Bangladesh.
+“I invite you to have more patience because patience is the feature of the Muslim believer,” Prime Minister Brigi Rafini said in an address to the nation.

-Additional reporting by Rozanna Latif in Kuala Lumpur, Hidayatullah in Banda Aceh and Tommy Ardiansyah in Bogor, Saurabh Sharma in Lucknow, Sumit Khanna in Ahmedabad and Sanjeev Miglani in New Delhi, Ruma Paul in Dhaka, Waruna Karunatilake in Colombo and Gibran Peshimam in Islamabad; Writing by Simon Cameron-Moore and Giles Elgood; Editing by Clarence Fernandez and Mike Collett-White
+Additional reporting by Rozanna Latif in Kuala Lumpur, Hidayatullah in Banda Aceh and Tommy Ardiansyah in Bogor, Saurabh Sharma in Lucknow, Sumit Khanna in Ahmedabad and Sanjeev Miglani in New Delhi, Ruma Paul in Dhaka, Waruna Karunatilake in Colombo and Gibran Peshimam in Islamabad, Nael Shyoukhi in Riyadh, Raya Jalabi, Boureima Balima in Niamey; Writing by Simon Cameron-Moore and Giles Elgood; Editing by Clarence Fernandez and Mike Collett-White